danielyaba/gcp-terraform-modules/f5-bigip/README.md

 # F5 BigIP-VE HA active-standby Module

 ## Design Notes
-* The blueprint supports by default 3 VPCs: a external, internal and management network.
+* The blueprint supports by default 3 VPCs: external, internal and management networks.
-* We don't use the F5 Cloud Failover Extension (CFE). it would use static routes and it would require F5 VMs service accounts to have roles set, so they can configure routes.
+* We don't use the F5 Cloud Failover Extension (CFE). it would use static routes and it would require F5-BigIP VMs service account to have roles set, so they can configure routes, and/or alias IP's.
+* This module deploys 2 F5 BigIP VMs, each in an unmanaged instance group, in a dedicated zone.
+* Every F5-BigIP instance has only two ingress virtual-servers, each one for every Google-Load-Balancer.
-* The blueprint allows to expose the F5 instances both externally and internally, using internal and external network passthrough load balancers.
-You can also choose to expose the same F5 instances both externally and internally at the same time with backend instance-groups
+* The blueprint allows to expose the F5 instances both externally and internally, using internal and external load balancers.
+This deployment exposes the same F5 instances both externally and internally at the same time with backend instance-groups.
-* We deliberately a modified F5-BigIP f5-onboard.tmpl file for cluster sync and failover
+* We use a modified F5-BigIP f5-onboard.tmpl file for initial configurations, cluster sync and failover
+* All initial setup is configued with F5-Declerative-Onboarding RPM downloaded from accessible bucket to the intances service-account.
+* Default provisioned modules are LTM and ASM.
+Change myProvisioning section in f5_onboard.tmpl in order to enable and/or disable modules (ASM, LTM, APM etc.)
+* Every configuration based on traffic-group-1 is synced between F5-BigIP instances
+* Make sure to specify Google-Internal-Load-Balancer IP address to the module in order create virtual server on the corresponding IP of GCP-ILB

 The default username is admin and the password is Default123456!